IpshitaSingh/AVEO/README.md

 ```
 npm install
 ```
+3. Update the API key in index.html
-3. Run the project using the following command:
+4. Run the project using the following command:
 ```
 ng serve -o
 ```